Cherukunnu: Thavam Church

-The Thavam Church is a famous Roman Catholic Church of North Malabar.
-This church is very old which proclamates the presence of Christians in North Malabar since ancient days.
+The Thavam Church is a Roman Catholic Church in North Malabar.
+This church is very old, which proclaims the presence of Christians in North Malabar since ancient days.
 This is a heritage place for North Malabar Roman Catholic society.
 This church is under the Diocese of Kannur.
-This church is located at Thavam; between Cherukunnu and Pazhayangadi, around 17 km from Kannur, 19 km from Taliparamba and 15 km from Payyannur.
+This church is located at Thavam, between Cherukunnu and Pazhayangadi, around 17 km from Kannur, 19 km from Taliparamba and 15 km from Payyannur.

-Pazhayangadi is the nearest rail head.
-Other Roman Catholic churches of Cherukunnu are at Kattakulam, Paadiyil Ferry and Kavinisseri (Christhukunnu).
+Pazhayangadi is the nearest railway station.
+Other Roman Catholic churches in the Cherukunnu area include those at Kattakulam, Paadiyil Ferry, and Kavinisseri (Christhukunnu).

 Oliyankara Juma Masjid

 Oliyankara Juma Masjid (Valiyullahi), a Famous Dargah Shareef of Sahaba-e-Ikhram (Sufi Saints/Auliyas) is an important Mosque of North Malabar.
 It is believed that the priests in ancient days gave importance to the Hindu Gods at this Mosque.
 The Mosque is at Pallichal near Cherukunnu town, around 14 km from Kannur, 16 km from Taliparamba and 18 km from Payyannur.
-This is a location of a famous sufi grave, visited by people of all religions.
+This is a location of a sufi grave, visited by people of all religions.

 Kannapuram is the nearest rail head.